sopra-fs23-group-18/Pocket_Party_Server/contributions.md

   - Added the create Lobby button
   - Added routing so clicking the create button redirects to the lobby
 ## Sven Ringger
-- Show description of next minigame
+- Show description of next minigame (web)
-- Show title of minigame that is played next
+- Show title of minigame that is played next (web)
-- Create components for features above
+- Create components for features above (web)
 ## Guojun Wu

 # 06.04 - 19.04